eclab/grains/quant/README.md

 Quant is pretty simple.
 You provide a CV on IN 1, and specify the scale you would like to quantize to.
 The pitch is quantized to AUDIO OUT.

+## Grains Output Warning
+This program outputs note CV information from GRAINS.
+If you feed this into (for example) a VCO, 2OSC/d, or 2OSC, it will not be proper 1V/oct because they pull too much amperage and this causes the GRAINS to output incorrect voltages.
+Even feeding into another GRAINS will cause the pitch to drop a bit.
+You can fix this by feeding into a buffered mult first.
+The 555 does not have this issue (its inputs are buffered).

 ## Range and Resolution

 Mozzi's output is capable of a range of 42 notes.
 That's about 3.5 octaves.
 This is also the quantizer's range: values above that will just get quantized to the top note.